The Keto Diet for Beginners Guide is meant to serve as a simplified approach to the ketogenic diet.

 On the other end of the spectrum, I also knew that I couldn’t be trusted around carbs when given free range.

-My solution is a combination of the two — a happy medium that is livable and maintains a state of ketosis.
+My solution is a livable combination of the two that can be adopted long term.

 These are the guidelines that I follow for my version of the Keto diet: